 See section 135A of the 1985 Act.
 Legal advice should be sought for such claims.

-As in the case of injuries which occurred before 12 November 1997, damages can be obtained if the injury is a "serious injury".
-See generally: sections 134AA-134AG of the 1985 Act.
+As in the case of injuries that occurred before 12 November 1997, damages can be obtained if the injury is a “serious injury”.
+See generally sections 134AA–134AG of the 1985 Act.

-In particular, an injury (excluding any reactive psychiatric or psychological injury) is deemed to be "serious" if permanent impairment is more than 30% under the AMA Guides (4th ed.) (see: "Table of Maims", above).
+In particular, an injury (excluding any reactive psychiatric or psychological injury) is deemed to be “serious” if permanent impairment is more than 30% under the AMA Guides (fourth edn) (see “Table of Maims”, above).